Sensitivity of accelerator-based neutrino experiments to neutrino-dark matter interaction: Elko as a viable dark matter candidate: Introduction

-One can also use the ND to investigate non-oscillation or beyond standard model physics~\cite{Breitbach:2021gvv,Miranda:2021mqb,Carneiro:2020ems,Kelly:2020dda,Giarnetti:2020bmf,Berryman:2019dme,deGouvea:2019wav}, which require a larger number of events than those occurring in the FD.
-In this scenario, we use the ND to derive constraints on the parameter space of the effective model describing elkos.
-We find that an elko mass of $\mathcal{O}(10^{-10} - 10)$~GeV can constrain the neutrino-elko interaction intensity $\xi/\Lambda$ in the range of $\mathcal{O}(10^{-20} - ^{-40})$, where $\xi$ is the interaction coupling and $\Lambda$ is the theory energy scale.
-For a given mass, considering all possible elko relic density ratios with respect to the total amount of dark matter, the interaction intensity vary for just one order of magnitude.
-We find similar results when, for given amounts of elko as dark matter, we vary the elko mass for approximately one order of magnitude.
-The strongest constraints happen for higher elko mass as well as relic density ratio.
+Because of the high intensity beam and the capability of realizing high precision measurements, DUNE has also a great potential to investigate beyond standard model physics~\cite{Arguelles:2019xgp,DUNE:2020fgq}.
+Based in this characteristic, we constrain for the first time neutrino-elko interaction in a wide range of masses, from ultralight candidates with $\approx 10^{-30}$~eV to candidates as heavy as TeV scale.
+We show the constraints for this interaction considering different amounts of elko as a dark matter component.

-This paper is organized as follows: for completeness in the next section we depict some of the general aspects of the mass dimension one fermion formulation.
-In Section III the neutrino-elko scattering is studied.
+This paper is organized as follows: for completeness, in the next section we depict some of the general aspects of the mass dimension one fermion formulation.
+In Section III the neutrino-elko scattering cross section is obtained.
 Section IV is devoted to the analysis methodology used in this work.
-The results are presented in Sec.
-V. In the final section we conclude.
+The results are presented in Section V. In the final Section we conclude.